nationalarchives/tdr-design-documentation/README.md

-## User Testing Results
+## User testing results for the design

-#### 23/09/2019 Learnings
+#### 23/09/2019
-1. No one asked about the login details.
-2. Dashboard was fine either way.
-3. No one asked about how to collaborate.
-4. ‘Transfer agreement’ is understood and questions are tolerated.
-5. DRO could be a stopper in the process.
-6. Optional fields were not noticed as such.
+- Optional fields were not noticed as such -> need to be more obvious
-7. Historic value needs clarification.
-8. Consignment needs clarification.
+- Historic was not clear to users -> needs clarification or to be taken out
+- Consignment was not familiar to users -> needs clarification and maybe moved to the beginning
-9. Upload with G Suite and other systems are expected.
+- Upload with G Suite and other systems are expected -> will be integrated later
-10. Browse is commonly used.
-11. Relation between 1 folder and 3 files (in this example) needs clarification.
+- Browse is commonly used -> Drag and drop can be removed as it only makes this process more complicated
-12. Processing error message needs to be clear and helpful for users to be handled on their own.
+- Processing error message was not clear to users -> needs to be helpful for users to be handled on their own
+- Processing success message seems a little bit like the end -> maybe go straight to Review page
-13. Review is useful.
+- Review is useful -> keep
-14. Review checkboxes were tolerated.
-15. ‘Do not delete your copies’ warning is well placed.
+- ‘Do not delete your copies’ warning is well placed -> keep
-16. User expects to be notified by email about when transfer was safe and copies can be deleted.
+- User expects to be notified by email about when transfer was safe and copies can be deleted -> will be integrated later